Climate Impact:

 Advanced Electrolyte for EV Batteries

-Can a drop-in electrolyte innovation meaningfully cut the carbon footprint of EV battery manufacturing?
-This model finds a 23.1% lifecycle emissions reduction (20.45 kg CO2e per kWh) by replacing conventional liquid electrolytes with an advanced solid polymer alternative - compatible with existing manufacturing lines and scaling to a 7-TWh global market.
+How much can advanced electrolytes cut the lifecycle emissions of EV battery manufacturing?
+This model finds a 23.1% lifecycle emissions reduction (20.45 kg CO2e per kWh) by enabling higher-energy-density cells: a 30% gain in cell energy density means roughly 23% less material and manufacturing per kWh, scaling across a 7-TWh global battery market.

 20.45